Cyberlieutenant/autopilot-intune-ca-lab/README.md

   automated with no manual domain join or local account setup

 ### September 8, 2026 — MDM Enrollment Verification
-- Device completed Autopilot OOBE successfully (work account sign-in, Enrollment Status Page ran through to completion) but did not appear in Intune > Devices > All devices
+- Device completed Autopilot OOBE successfully but did not appear in Intune > Devices > All devices
-- Confirmed device WAS Entra ID joined (visible in Entra ID > Devices) but Intune enrollment specifically hadn't triggered
+- Confirmed device WAS Entra ID joined but Intune enrollment specifically hadn't triggered
-- Root cause: Entra ID's "MDM user scope" (Mobility (MDM and MAM) settings) was set to "None" — meaning Entra-joined devices were never being handed off to Intune for management
+- Root cause: Entra ID's MDM user scope was set to "None" during the original enrollment, meaning Entra-joined devices were never being handed off to Intune for management
-- Changed MDM user scope to "All"
+- Changed MDM user scope to "All"; confirmed via `dsregcmd /status` and Event Viewer diagnostics that enrollment still hadn't triggered on the already-joined device
-- Verified via `dsregcmd /status`: MDM Url was initially blank even after manual enrollment attempts (deviceenroller.exe /c /AutoEnrollMDM)
-- Forced a full sign-out/sign-in to refresh the authentication token — MDM Url then populated, confirming the device found its enrollment endpoint
-- Device still not yet visible in Intune's device list — likely a backend propagation delay following the scope change; core Autopilot/OOBE flow already proven successful, Intune dashboard sync to be re-verified next session

 ### September 9, 2026 — Full Enrollment Verified (Project Complete)
-- Confirmed EnterpriseMgmt scheduled task folder did not exist on the device — meaning MDM enrollment had never actually been attempted, since the original OOBE occurred while the tenant's MDM scope was still "None"
+- Confirmed the EnterpriseMgmt scheduled task did not exist on the device — meaning MDM enrollment had never actually been attempted
 - Key learning: changing MDM user scope after a device is already Entra-joined does not reliably trigger retroactive enrollment — a fresh OOBE cycle with the correct scope already in place is the reliable fix
-- Re-ran Sysprep (/oobe /generalize /reboot) — completed cleanly this time with no BitLocker or reserved storage errors, confirming those were fully resolved
+- Re-ran Sysprep — completed cleanly with no BitLocker or reserved storage errors
 - Went through OOBE again: work account sign-in, Enrollment Status Page completed
 - Verified EnterpriseMgmt scheduled task now exists on the device
 - Confirmed device now shows in Intune > Devices > All devices as enrolled